Irregular Income? How to Still Save for Retirement

 Once you have established your personal safety net, you can start thinking about where to put away what income you can.

-If you're not starting a business but are working for a company on a part-time or temporary basis, check to see if a company retirement plan is available to you.
-With the current employment demand, more employers are allowing part-time workers to contribute to employer-sponsored 401(k) plans.
-If that's the case for your company, sign up during the next open enrollment period, or when you become eligible, and try to contribute enough to get the full match, if available.
+If you're working for a company on a part-time or temporary basis, check to see if a company retirement plan is available to you.
+If that's an option, be sure to sign up during the next open enrollment period or when you become eligible and try to contribute enough to get the full match, if available.

-If a company plan is not available to you, earned income from part-time work—including tips, professional fees, and self-employed income—allows you to open, and contribute to, your own IRA.
+If the company doesn't offer a plan, earned income from part-time work—including tips, professional fees, and self-employed income—allows you to open, and contribute to, your own IRA.
 By contributing to your own IRA, you may be able to get a tax deduction on the amount you contribute.

 You're not working, but your spouse is

-If you're part of a single-income household, you might be able to still contribute to an IRA without any earned income.
+If you're part of a single-income household, you might be able to still contribute to an IRA without any earned income by using the spousal IRA.
+This is basically a traditional or Roth IRA, but for nonworking spouses.

-There are some important rules to keep in mind with a spousal IRA: You must be married and file a joint tax return in order to open one.
+There are some important rules to keep in mind with a spousal IRA: You must be married and file a joint tax return in order to open one, though the account isn't jointly held.
 Typical IRA income and contribution limits apply, and the total contributions of your IRAs can't be more than the taxable income reported on your joint return.

 You're in a tight spot